-The department may request in the audit plan or through the audit intelligence provided to the Quality Auditor that certain Claim types are focused on.
+The Department may request in the Audit Plan that certain Claim types are focused on.
 The audit will check whether the Provider is adhering to its policies and processes in relation to Claims.
 It will not check the Claims for validity against the Workforce Australia Services Deed.